Asset-based egalitarianism

 Asset-based egalitarianism is a form of egalitarianism which theorizes that equality is possible by a redistribution of resources, usually in the form of a capital grant provided at the age of majority.
-Names for the implementation of this theory in policy include universal basic capital and stakeholding, and are generally synonymous within the equal opportunity egalitarian framework.
+Names for the implementation of this theory in policy include universal basic capital, stakeholding and ownerism, and are generally synonymous within the equal opportunity egalitarian framework.

 Historical development

+The idea of granting every citizen some capital has its roots in ancient Israel and the biblical institution of Jubilee.
+According to regulations found in the Book of Leviticus, every fifty years everyone was supposed to return to their own property.
+Given that property was initially allocated to households in an egalitarian manner, this system implied that every person had the right to a certain plot of land.

-The idea has been around since Thomas Paine (January 29, 1737 – June 8, 1809) in his work Agrarian Justice 1795, and complemented his other thesis of basic income.
+In more modern times, the idea has been around since Thomas Paine (January 29, 1737 – June 8, 1809) in his work Agrarian Justice from 1795, and complemented his other thesis of basic income.

 Two independent schools of thought were developed on the subject, involving individuals from the American labor movement and scholars of the Belgian School.
 However, the same reasoning (given by both schools) behind the basic capital proposal is the redistribution of wealth usually funded by an inheritance tax in order to provide a universal and unconditional sum of money (or capital assets) at the age of majority.
 From most authors, the intention was to create a nominal grant for everyone based on a deserved natural inheritance of the earth.